Natural Born Killers copycat crimes: Richardson family murders

 On 23 April 2006, Jeremy Allan Steinke (23) and his girlfriend Jasmine Richardson (12) murdered her parents, Marc and Debra Richardson, as well as her 8-year-old brother, Jacob, in Medicine Hat, Alberta.
 Steinke and Richardson were arrested on 24 April in Leader, Saskatchewan, and were charged with three counts of first-degree murder.
 According to Richardson's friends, her parents had punished her for dating Steinke due to the age disparity and forbade her from visiting him.
 Shortly after her arrest, Steinke proposed marriage to Richardson, which she accepted.

 On 9 July 2007, Richardson was found guilty of three counts of first-degree murder and was sentenced to ten years in prison, which is the maximum penalty for an individual under 14 years of age.
 On 5 December 2008, Steinke was also found guilty of three counts of first-degree murder and on 15 December he was sentenced to life in prison without the possibility for parole for 25 years.
 The Natural Born Killers connection was that Steinke had allegedly watched the film the night before the incident.
-He also spoke to friends of "going Natural Born Killer on her [Richardson daughter] family".
+He also spoke to friends of "going Natural Born Killers on her [Richardson] family".

-Dawson College shooting
+2006 Dawson College shooting

 On 13 September 2006, at Dawson College, a CEGEP in Westmount near downtown Montreal, Quebec, Canada, Kimveer Gill began shooting outside the de Maisonneuve Boulevard entrance to the school, and moved towards the atrium by the cafeteria on the main floor.
 One victim died at the scene, while another 19 were injured, eight of whom were listed in critical condition with six requiring surgery.
 The shooter later committed suicide by shooting himself in the head after being shot in the arm by police.
 He listed the movie as one of his favorites on his blog.